sourcegraph/handbook/content/ops/legal/Contract Review and Signature Authority Policy.md

 For click-through agreements, forward confirmation emails to legal@sourcegraph.com.
 If none, then email legal@sourcegraph.com confirming that you accepted the click-through terms.

+For Salesforce, go to the opportunity and click on the "Files" link.
+On the far right of the page is "Add Files".
+Add the signed order form here.
+From there complete the other fields in Salesforce and switch the Stage to "7 - Closed Won".

 ## Who reviews, approves, and signs each contract type

 ### NDAs (for customers, vendors, partners)